IBM/terratorch/docs/architecture.md

 - Prefers composition over inheritance
 - Allows new models to be easily added by introducing new factories

-Models are expected to be `torch.nn.Module`s and implement the [Model][terratorch.models.model.Model] interface, providing:
+Models are expected to be `torch.nn.Module` and implement the [Model][terratorch.models.model.Model] interface, providing:

 - `freeze_encoder()`
 - `freeze_decoder()`